Kibwezi: Presbyterian

 Kibwezi is defined by the Presbyterian Church of East Africa as a Nendeni Area, a region for church growth.
 There is one church located inside the Kibwezi Educational Centre.
 This has been named the Bethel Church.
 Furthermore, there are approximately 14 smaller congregations in the surrounding villages near Kibwezi.
-Rev. Lauden Kangele is the pastor of the Kibwezi Nendeni area.
 The village churches are served on Sunday by evangelists (not pastors) employed by the Kibwezi Bethel Church.
 A few of these areas are: